Advanced Search

 P314/06

 This document is the Baselining Methodology Document.
-It describes one or more Baselining Methodologies approved by the BSC Panel for the purpose of calculating volumes of electricity delivered by Additional BM Units and Secondary BM Units in response to Bid Offer Acceptances or Replacement Reserve Instructions issued by the NETSO.
+It describes one or more Baselining Methodologies approved by the BSC Panel for the purpose of calculating volumes of electricity delivered by Additional BM Units and Secondary BM Units in response to Bid Offer Acceptances or Replacement Reserve Instructions issued by the National Electricity Transmission System Operator (NETSO); and for electricity delivered by Secondary BM Units in the Wholesale Market where a Wholesale Market Activity Notification has been submitted by a Virtual Trading Party (VTP).

 Currently the BSC Panel has approved a single Baselining Methodology, described in section 3.4 below, which will be used for all Baselined MSID Pairs and Baselined AMSID Pairs.
 The BSC does allow the BSC Panel to approve additional Baselining Methodologies.
 Any such additional methodology would be introduced into this document using the change process described in section 4 below.

-If the BSC Panel were to approve more than one Baselining Methodology, Suppliers and Virtual Lead Parties would be able to choose the most appropriate Baselining Methodology for each MSID Pair, and notify the Supplier Volume Allocation Agent of their choice using the Participant Management Platform (in accordance with the process specified in BSC Procedure BSCP602 (‘SVA Metering System Register’)).
+If the BSC Panel were to approve more than one Baselining Methodology, Suppliers, VLPs and VTPs would be able to choose the most appropriate Baselining Methodology for each MSID Pair, and notify the Supplier Volume Allocation Agent of their choice using the Participant Management Platform (in accordance with the process specified in BSC Procedure BSCP602 (‘SVA Metering System Register’)).
 Similarly Asset Metering Virtual Lead Parties (AMVLPs) would be able to choose the most appropriate Baselining Methodology for each AMSID Pair.

 1.1 Why does the BSC require a Baselining Methodology Document?